JoseSierra1982/express-node-website/README.md

-# express-node-website
+# Express Node Website:
-Quick demonstration about using Node.JS with Express to launch a simple static website.
+Quick demonstration about two topics:

+> **Topic#1:** Using Node.JS with Express to launch a simple static website.
 For more deep details about Express.JS, please refer to my repo ["Express Basics"](https://github.com/anmarjarjees/express-basics).

+> **Topic#2:** Using API request to let the "Front-End" to get data from the "Back-End"

+# Express Templating Engines:
 We can use one of the view engines view/templating engines that are supported by Express.JS.
 The templating engines include:

 - EJS